 The U.S. Crokicurl Championships take place here in January!

 Where to Stay in Eau Claire

 We love a cute Bed and Breakfast, and Otter Creek fits that bill.
 Near Altoona, this quaint Bed and Breakfast offers rooms with jacuzzi tubs perfect for warming up in winter.

 One of our favorite things to do in Eau Claire (and we stop every time we drive through the area), is to hang out at The Brewing Projekt.
 So try it even if you don’t go there to play games.

 Hayward: Try Out Fat Tire Winter Biking

 Fat tire biking, or fat biking, is cycling through snowy trails on a mountain bike with, you guessed it, fat tires.
 The sport has become extremely popular in Northern Wisconsin.
-There are several bike trail systems in the area, including the CAMBA trail.
+The area has several bike trail systems, including the CAMBA trail.